This Year’s Regards to Rural Features Four Tracks:

 Every day rural community leaders use skills to engage broader participation, bridge perceived differences, and foster connection to move to action on complex community issues.
-Participants of the Rural Community Leaders Track will engage interactively in sessions that will build upon their leadership skills to catalyze change in their communities, build community networks to facilitate connection, communicate across political differences, and engage all the voices in their communities that are essential to the discussions and decision-making.
+Participants of this track will engage interactively in sessions that will build upon their leadership skills to catalyze change in their communities, build community networks to facilitate connection, communicate across political differences, and engage all the voices in their communities that are essential to the discussions and decision-making.
 This track will give attendees the knowledge and tools to strengthen the skills, connectedness, and voices of people in rural places and increase the understanding of what it takes to bring us together and get things done.

 Roadmap for Building Community Networks: Presented by a Network of Rural Community Builders

 Participación de la Communidad